lucidlayer/sightline-mcp-server/README.md

 Take a snapshot of https://example.com, then validate that the page contains the text 'Example Domain'.
 If validation fails, compare snapshots and generate a markdown summary.

 ---
-"I just updated the homepage at https://example.com to change the headline from 'Example Domain' to 'Welcome to Sightline'.
+I just updated the homepage at https://example.com to change the headline from 'Example Domain' to 'Welcome to Sightline'.

 Please: